Sign Up

 But by taking the steps described below, you will find yourself much closer to an award in your favor.
 Remember that current legislation, military regulations, and VA programs are all subject to change at any time for any number of reasons, and you will need to make sure you understand the nature of the claims process and how the most current guidelines apply to you.

-Document Any Medical Problem You Have or Have Had in Uniform as Early as Possible
+Document Any Medical Problem You Have Had

-Keep Personal Copies Of Your Medical Records If At All Possible
+Keep Personal Copies Of Your Medical Records

 Ask your primary care provider to furnish copies of your medical records, make copies if you are given your medical records to hand carry to a new military assignment, or make copies of the records when you get them at discharge time.